RonenGupta/SoftwareEngineeringFR_10SE/PROJECT_DEVELOPMENT.md

 4. Outline how you would maintain clear documentation and ensure the program remains easy to update in the future.

-- Answer: In the future, clear documentation can be made sufficiently through a simply CHANGELOG, which tracks the features, updates and fixes of past versions, as well as tools such as comments and docstrings which can help understand the code and furthermore allow for easy update architecture.
+- Answer: In the future, clear documentation can be made sufficiently through a simply CHANGELOG or through the same README, which tracks the features, updates and fixes of past versions, as well as tools such as comments and docstrings which can help understand the code and furthermore allow for easy update architecture.
 In my program, I could utilise comments and docstrings more efficiently in order to explain complex logic and functionality properly as well as create a seperate CHANGELOG instead of inside this markdown file to ensure clear documentation.
 ***
 ### Final Evaluation
 ***